Friztutu/hh.ru_scraper/README.md

 ## License

-Project JobParser is distributed under the MIT licence
+Project hh.ru-parser-scraper is distributed under the MIT licence